lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 ## The VIPER Pipeline

-You can think of VIPER as a pipeline.
+You can think of the VIPER architecture as a pipeline.
 Each stage of the pipeline has a well defined job to do.

 Here is a diagram showing the event flow between the View Controller and the Entity Gateway